-This trellis is meant for an above ground bed.
+This tomato trellis is meant for a container bed.
 It appears to be pretty simple to create as well.

-So you begin by putting four wooden posts in the bed.
+Begin by putting 4 wooden posts in the bed.
 That is one in each corner.

 After you have them in place, you’ll need to make or buy a wooden slat trellis.
 You’ll attach the layer of trellis to each of the poles.

-Then you’ll add the next layer of wooden trellis and attach to the four posts.
+Then you’ll add the next layer of wooden trellis and attach to the 4 posts.
 You can add as many layers as you feel your plants will need.

 That is really all there is to this one.